 Lovecraft Country gave us just a taste of what was in store from this thespian, with The Harder They Fall further whetting our appetites.
 In November, Majors really turned up the heat with the high-flying Devotion celebrating hidden figure Jesse Brown and is now capping off the full meal headlining the Sundance draw Magazine Dreams, starring as Kang the Conqueror in Marvel’s Ant Man and the Wasp: Quantumania, and stepping into the ring with Michael B. Jordan in Creed III.

-Playing Eric Effiong in Netflix’s Sex Education first got this Rwandan-Scottish actor buzzing and now that he’s become the first Black lead of the iconic British series Doctor Wholoved all over the world the noise is deafening.
+Playing Eric Effiong in Netflix’s Sex Education first got this Rwandan-Scottish actor buzzing and now that he’s become the first Black lead of the iconic British series Doctor Who, the noise is deafening.
 If that weren’t enough, Gatwa also checks into Barbie on the big screen and shows up in Masters of the Air, Apple TV+’s epic World War II limited series.

 Sadly, this is the year we say goodbye to our beloved FX series Snowfall, but we know the great John Singleton is smiling down on his handpicked British Nigerian star-turned-South Central finest as he goes out with a bang in his sixth and final season.
 Of course, there are zero doubts that Idris’ culture-defining role as Franklin Saint will follow him forever.
 But greater fame does await.
 Just look at his friend and fellow Brit Idris Elba f.k.a.
 Stringer Bell.